 - Provide City Council with advice relative to issues relating to Cultural Arts

-- Hosted the 3rd annual ARTventure event November 10-11 at SoCo Collection in the Design Within Reach showroom.
-More than two hundred and five (205) pieces of art were juried and displayed along with twenty (20) student submissions.
+- Hosted the 4th annual ARTventure event October 5-6 at Segerstrom Center for the Arts.
+More than two hundred and ninety (290) pieces of art were juried and displayed along with twenty-two (22) student submissions.
 Prizes were awarded to selected artists.
-Live music and artist demonstrations were provided by Segerstrom Center for the Arts and varies local arts organizations.
-Fifteen hundred (1,500) people attended.
+Live music and artist demonstrations were provided by Vanguard University and varies local arts organizations.
+One thousand seven hundred and fifty (1,750) people attended.

-- Completed Phase III & IV of the Art in Public Places - Utility Box Beautification Program.
-Seven (7) boxes were affix with submitted art in the form of printed vinyl wrap.
+- Art in Public Places - Utility Box Beautification Program installed seven (7) boxes were affix with submitted art in the form of printed vinyl wrap.

-- Established the first Costa Mesa Art Directory, a FREE online listing of information for Costa Mesa artist and arts organizations and galleries.
-The directory launched with thirty-one (31) artist and four (4) organizations.
+- Increased artists on the Costa Mesa Art Directory, a FREE online listing of information for Costa Mesa artist and arts organizations and galleries.
+The directory has forty-eight (48) artists and seventeen (17) organizations, a increase 46% increase.